 How Hydrocodone Abuse Impacts The Body and Mind

-Hydrocodone works on the pleasure centers of the brain by attaching to specific proteins, called opioids, in the nerve cells of the brain.
-When opioid drugs attach to these receptors, a person will perceive their sense of physical pain to be lessened and will feel an overall sense of calm, well-being, and pleasure.
-Because the drug blocks pain and affects the brain regions involved in reward, people may, therefore, seek to intensify their experience by taking more than is prescribed to them by their doctor.
+Hydrocodone works on the brain’s pleasure centers by attaching to specific proteins, called opioids, in the brain’s nerve cells.
+When opioid drugs attach to these receptors, a person will perceive their sense of physical pain to be lessened and feel an overall sense of calm, well-being, and pleasure.
+Because the drug blocks pain and affects the brain regions involved in reward, people may seek to intensify their experience by taking more than is prescribed to them by their doctor.

-Additionally, because hydrocodone affects the brain in a similar way as heroin and morphine, the risk of addiction, overuse, and overdose are increased.
-Despite its effectiveness in treating pain, physical tolerance upon taking the drug can cause someone to innocently take more of the opioid to achieve the same effects.
-Additionally, even if someone takes hydrocodone as prescribed, combining it with other substances, such as alcohol, can have devastating consequences for the user.
+Additionally, because hydrocodone affects the brain similarly to heroin and morphine, the risks of addiction, overuse, and overdose increase.
+Despite its effectiveness in treating pain, it is likely that an increased physical tolerance to this drug could result in needing to take more of the opioid to achieve the same effects.
+And even when taking the drug as prescribed, abusing hydrocodone or combining it with other substances (such as alcohol) can have devastating consequences for the user.

 Symptoms of Hydrocodone Withdrawal and Timeline To Get Well

 Withdrawal symptoms can occur just hours after the last dose and last for a week or more.
 The withdrawal symptoms may range from mild to severe depending on how dependent the person was on hydrocodone, the length of time on the drug, how much was taken, or any underlying medical conditions that contributed to the usage of the drug.

 The onset of these withdrawal symptoms depends on many factors.
 One such factor is what type of hydrocodone the user had been taking.
 Extended-release hydrocodone stays in the system longer, requiring more time for the withdrawal symptoms to take effect.
 The discomfort from these symptoms is typically the most severe on the second or third day after taking the last dose.